 We all know the obvious dangers of nicotine addiction.
 Additionally though, for the brain, an addiction to nicotine has negative effects.
 Crocq cited a study in rats that showed, “that nicotine produces selective degeneration in the medial habenula, a region with a dense concentration of nicotinic cholinergic receptors.”
 Any degeneration of the brain is bad for your overall mental health and should be, at all costs, avoided entirely.

 I remember once hearing someone recount that when he quit drinking caffeinated coffee, he could clearly see how caffeine affected others in work meetings.
-He said that after a while of sitting together in a conference room with most of the attendees drinking cup after cup of coffee, the intensity of the meeting would increase and irritability was more common among his colleagues.
-He was the odd man out, drinking decaf, but remaining even-keeled and collected.
-While the withdrawal symptoms of caffeine addiction can be somewhat brutal, it’s best for a person’s mental health to get out of the habit of daily consumption.
+He said that after a while of sitting together in a conference room with most of the attendees drinking cup after cup of coffee.
+The intensity of the meeting would increase and irritability was more common among his colleagues.

-How to avoid addiction: It’s a true understatement to say that it isn’t easy to give up the routine use of alcohol, nicotine, or caffeine.
+It’s a true understatement to say that it isn’t easy to give up the routine use of alcohol, nicotine, or caffeine.
 But it’s true of benefit to your overall mental health to nix your dependence on these drugs.
 Consider using one scoop of decaf coffee to three scoops of regular in the mornings.
 Gradually increase the ratio of decaf to caffeinated until you’re using mostly decaffeinated coffee.
 Eventually, you can wean yourself off of caffeinated coffee entirely, with relatively mild adverse effects.
 The same method can be used for tea.

-Alcohol dependence can be more difficult.
-One product that I’ve tried, that is particularly delicious, is dealcoholized wine.
-It contains just a half percent of alcohol because it is made just like traditional wine but processed an extra step to remove nearly all of the alcohol.
 Consider replacing half of your evening wine with a dealcoholized variety until you’re no longer relying on the depressive effects of alcohol to help you wind down.
-If your addiction is more profound, it would be best to consult a support group or an addiction counselor to help you recover.
+If your addiction is more profound.
+It would be best to consult a support group or an addiction counselor to help you recover.

-Nicotine is another animal altogether.
-It’s widely documented that addiction to nicotine mimics the level of dependence associated with certain hard street drugs.
 Nevertheless, quitting smoking is a feat that millions of your fellow humans have conquered.
-It is more than possible and there are countless support groups, apps, online guides, and even medications to help you kick the habit.
+It is more than possible.
+There are countless support groups, apps, online guides, and even medications to help you kick the habit.

 Do everything you can to avoid addiction in the first place.
-If you find you’re already relying on common drugs to push yourself through the day, make it your number one priority to break the chains of addiction and protect your mental health.
+If you find you’re already relying on common drugs to push yourself through the day.
+Make it your number one priority to break the chains of addiction and protect your mental health.

 4. Stick together.

-Remember when you were born?
-All alone and in your own private condo, with your own food supply at the ready and items necessary for your life organized around you?
-Wait, that’s not how it happens.
-Rather, we are born into families.
 We enter the world completely helpless and reliant on others to supply our needs and protect us.
 This is not an accident and it’s instructional.
 Through life, we are not meant to separate from other people but to live in communities, enjoy our families and endure the road ahead hand in hand with others on the journey.

 A 2012 study published in the Journal of Neurology Neurosurgery and Psychiatry showed that lonely people have an elevated risk of developing dementia.
 The researchers noted that among the 2,000 study participants, those with the “perceived absence of social attachments” had an increase in cognitive decline throughout the duration of the trial.